gravitational/teleport/rfd/0152-automatic-database-users-mongodb.md

 parallel database sessions on the Database Service.
-The number of connections can be limited using a smaller `maxPoolSize` (default 100) in the connection string, but Teleport does not have full control on this as it's specified from the MongoDB clients.
+The number of connections can be limited using a smaller `maxPoolSize` (default 100) in the connection string, but Teleport does not have full control on this as it's specified from the MongoDB clients (e.g GUI clients via `tsh proxy kube`).

-To speed things up, the admin user connection will be kept open and reused for up to a minute, per MongoDB database per Teleport user per Database Service.
+To speed things up, the admin user connection will be kept open and reused for up to a minute, per MongoDB database per Admin user per Database Service.